All Episodes

 That was part of the evolution as we thought this through.

-In the speech I'll give next week in New Hampshire, I'm going to outline the patient power model that John Goodman has been building, and I'm going to suggest that we want to apply the Tenth Amendment to return most of these decisions back to the states and to recognize that Washington has been a grand failure at trying to solve health care in a centralized way.
+In the speech I'll give next week in New Hampshire, I'm going to outline the patient power model that John Goodman has been building, and I'm going to suggest that we want to apply the 10th Amendment to return most of these decisions back to the states and to recognize that Washington has been a grand failure at trying to solve health care in a centralized way.

-Now, I look I this is really uncomfortable for me, because you know that we've known each other a long time, and and and I've had such and still do, such profound respect, admiration, and even envy uh for your intellect at times, but uh there's just some things that are confusing me.
+Now, look, this is really uncomfortable for me because you know that we've known each other a long time and I've had such, and still do, such profound respect, admiration, and even envy for your intellect at times.

-There's a June 2007 op-ed in the Des Moines Register, and you wrote personal responsibility extends to the purchase of health insurance.
+There's a June 2007 op-ed in the Des Moines Register, and you wrote, personal responsibility extends to the purchase of health insurance.

 Citizens shouldn't be able to cheat their neighbors by not buying it, particularly when they can afford it, and expect others to pay for their care when they need it.